 Step 1: Naming your blog and hosting

 To start a blog, you need a good name, a domain (mine is bowlofdelicious.com) and a host.
-I highly recommend using Bluehost.
-There are other hosting sites out there, but Bluehost has excellent and fast customer service 24/7, they are very affordable, and they are reliable.
+I highly recommend using Siteground for hosting services.
+There are other hosting sites out there, but Siteground has excellent and fast customer service 24/7, they are very affordable starting at just $3.95 per month, and they are reliable.

 Having trouble thinking of a name for your food blog?
 Use the formula I used: “food-related item” + “of, and, with, on, etc.” + “food-related item.”
 Teaspoon of cinnamon.
 Dash of yummy.
 Honey and lemons.
 Fresh and tasty.
 Olive oil and Rosemary.
 Cheese on Everything.
 Using this formula was very helpful for me, when I realized a lot of the names I wanted had a domain already reserved.
 (And here is a very good resource about choosing a domain name, too!)

 And use your friends and family for this- get ideas from them and get their opinions.
 It’s very helpful!
-You can get an initial idea about what domain names are available by checking them using this tool from Bluehost:
+You can get an initial idea about what domain names are available by checking them on godaddy.com.

-2. Sign up for a hosting package.
-Head to bluehost.com and choose which hosting option you want.
-I recommend using the starter plan.
-You will pay in one lump sum up front, but it will save you a lot of money in the long run.
+Head to siteground and choose which hosting option you want.
+I recommend using the StartUp plan, since it’s the cheapest.
 And, you can always upgrade to another plan if you need to!

-3. Register your domain.
-Once you choose your plan, you will register your domain name.
+Once you choose your plan, click “get plan.”
+You will now order your hosting and also register your domain.
 I recommend choosing a domain name that has a “.com” availability, since it is the easiest to remember and the most well-known, but there are other domain extensions such as “.net.”
-If you already have a domain name registered, you can also choose to use your existing domain name with Bluehost.
+If you already have a domain name registered, you can also choose to use your existing domain name.